calogera/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 `cp -r dhus-old_version/*.sh dhus-new_version`
 `cp -r dhus-<old_version>/etc/*.xml dhus-<new_version>/etc`
 `cp -r dhus-<old_version>/etc/synonyms.txt dhus-<new_version>/etc`
-9. Change the configuration files depending on the <old-version> number (see Table 3 for details on configuration files changes).
-Example of the updating configuration procedure from 0.4.3-1 to 0.9.0-2 version is provided below.
+9. Change the configuration files depending on the <old-version> number.
 10. Check if an older DHuS version is running
 `ps -edf | grep java`
 if in the list of active PID, one of them is reporting the text of the start.sh file and it is running under dhus user permission, it means that the older version of DHuS is running.